LouWii/poke-vue/README.md

 # poke-vue

-> A Pokedex built with Vue with language support, based on [PokeAPI](https://pokeapi.co/) data.
+> A Pokedex built with Vue with translation support, based on [PokeAPI](https://pokeapi.co/) data.

+## About translations

+All the content of the app is based on poke api data.
+Official translations are sometimes missing, the app will fallback to english in such cases.

+## Want a feature?
+Missing data?
+Found a bug?

+[Submit a ticket](/issues/new).
+Make sure to write down all the information you can.
+Screenshots can also help.

 ## Project setup